Like a Woman (song): Background and composition

 Musically, "Like a Woman" is one of the more "straight-forward" psychedelic pop on Studio, as it incorporate several distinct features of the genre.
 Lead guitarist Anders Töpel feeds his electric guitar through a leslie speaker during the bridge which adds an "ethereal sound" to the song.
 It is composed in the key of D major and is largely based on the drumming of Lasse Svensson, which according to Kieron Tyler is reminiscent of the Zombies "Care of Cell 44", from their 1968 album Odessey and Oracle.
 In addition to singing lead, Lagerberg additionally overdubbed himself harmonizing the song with the other two songwriters, adding a "layer of depth" to the composition.
 A bridge approximately halfway through the song additionally change the time signature and key of the song to a minor key, giving the song a "rushed sense of uneasiness."

 Like Tages fourth single "The One for You" (1965), Larsson was inspired by a woman he had met, though not specifically where she came from.
-Together with the later track "She's Having a Baby Now", "Like a Woman" provides Studio with some of the more "morably questionable" lyrics, with Lagerberg "continously wailing about" how a "sixteen year old girl moves like a woman".
+Together with the later track "She's Having a Baby Now", "Like a Woman" provides Studio with some of the more "morably questionable" lyrics, with Lagerberg "continuously wailing about" how a "sixteen year old girl moves like a woman".
 The youngest member of Tages at the time, Larsson was only nineteen himself at the time of the song's composition.